suryaandh/suryaandh/README.md

 ### 💼  Things that I'm currently working on:
-* 1 year professional experience and still learning Flutter :calling: App Development
-* 3 years experiences as a Flutter Developer and UI Designer
+* 3 years experiences as a Flutter Developer and still learning
-* Learning Back-End :computer: Development
+* Still Learning Back-End :computer: and React Native Development
 * Looking forward to take Android or iOS native :calling: course in future.
 * 🔜